 Support customer success professionals with education

-Here's what Brittany Yandura, Senior Customer Success Manager at Fieldguide, had to say:
+Lastly, we asked Brittany Yandura, Senior Customer Success Manager at Fieldguide, why she thinks CS is so crucial:

 “It's important to shine a light on customer success for a number of reasons.
 While it's become a really important and really popular topic of conversation amongst professionals in business, we’ve seen it implemented in a lot of companies in the recent past.